 Lab exercises from the manual will be completed in class, individually or in groups.
-All assignments and discussion questions posted on Blackboard (graded) will be due the following week.
-Due dates will be posted on Blackboard.
-If you must turn in a physical lab to be graded, please make sure your handwriting is legible and you use proper grammar in your responses.
+You must turn in a physical lab to be graded, please make sure your handwriting is legible and you use proper grammar in your responses.
 (Example: use "because" instead of "b/c" or "at" instead of "@").
 Discussion questions should be answered with at least 3 - 5 complete and thoughtful sentences to receive full credit.
-If you miss a class session, you are still expected to complete the assignment and submit it on time.
-You will be allowed ONE late lab.
-Any late labs thereafter will be subject to a 10 point/day penalty (including weekends).
-No labs will be accepted after the last day of class.
+You will be allowed ONE missed lab.
+No labs will be accepted after the end of class.
 Exceptions will be made on a case-by-case basis and must be addressed immediately.
 Please let me know if you have any questions or concerns.

 I take academic responsibility and honesty very seriously.

 Please be mindful of assignments and due dates.
-Although we will be working in groups, your responses must be your own.
-This includes lab assignments as well as discussion questions given on Blackboard.
+Your responses must be your own.
 My penalty for plagiarism or cheating will result in giving you an automatic zero for the assignment for the first time, an F for the course if it is repeated.
 The college may also take further disciplinary action which can negatively impact your academic standing.
 If you find the work challenging or need extra help with lab assignments, there are resources available to help you.
 Tutoring is normally offered for this course every semester, and I encourage you to utilize it when available.
 In addition, I will post additional resources after class sessions to assist you in completing the "test" assignment given on Blackboard.
 I will also be available during office hours and via email if you need further help.